 We have maintained from the first that the character of the evidence was not sufficient to convict any man for the crime of murder.
-By all means giev the unfortunets man a new trial, that justice may prevail.
+By all means giev the unfortunete man a new trial, that justice may prevail.

 LITTLETON QUITS CLUB.

-A difference of opinion arose yester day between Chief Judge O'Dwyer o the City Court, and President of the National Democratic Club, and Thomas F. Smith, chief clerk of the City Court, and a member of the club's Board of Governors, as to how many members ought to be dropped, if the same ruling as to the non-payment of dues was en forced against them as had been made against Charles F. Murphy and his asso-ciates.
+Tells President O'Dwyer Democracy Never Rested on a Technicality.
+A difference of opinion arose yester day between Chief Judge O'Dwyer of day between Unier Judge O'Dwyer of the City Court, and President of the Na-tional Democratic Club, and Thomas F. Smith, chief clerk of the City Court, and a member of the club's Board of Governors, as to how many members ought to be dropped, if the same ruling as to the non-payment of dues was enforced against them as had been made against Charles F. Murphy and his asso-ciates.
 The Judge thought that 65 members were in jeopardy, while Mr. Smith was certain that at least 125 must consider their membership a doubtful quantity.
 To the undesirables, who would not be permitted to pay up their arrears, Judge O'Dwyer added yesterday a new name, that of Henry Siegel, the indicted merchant and banker.
 He said that all the sixty-five delinquents could regain their membership by settling except the Democratic leaders and Mr. Siegel.
 "They are undesirables," was how he put it.